 In KS3 children will learn how to critically appraise historical works of art, as well as understand the influence ancient movements have had on art today.

-Initially Surrealism consisted of a series of journals and poetry but went on to include may different art forms including poetry and literature.
+Initially Surrealism consisted of a series of journals and poetry but went on to include many different art forms including poetry and literature.
 It attempted to throw off the confinements of contemporary culture and looked to shock and rebuke the conventional notions of reality.
-The unconscious played a large role in surrealist works and one of the main and recurring themes was to try to create images of such unconscious worlds and fuel them with the animal desire that lay in each of us.
+The unconscious played a large role in Surrealist works and one of the main and recurring themes was to try to create images of such unconscious worlds and fuel them with the animal desire that lies in each of us.